When Is the Best Time to File My 2020 Tax Return?

 Deferral of Social Security Withholding

-If you opted to defer Social Security tax withholding from September 1 through December 31, 2020, you will see this change on your 2020 W-2 form.
-You will need to make arrangements with your employer to repay the amounts deferred by increasing your withholding after January 1, 2021.
+You'll see this change on your 2020 W-2 form if you opted to defer Social Security tax withholding from September 1 through December 31, 2020.
+You'll have to make arrangements with your employer to repay the amounts deferred by increasing your withholding after January 1, 2021.

 Read this article for more information on COVID-19-related law changes that might affect 2020 tax returns for individuals and businesses.